 Larry and Anita, high school sweethearts, were married in 1964 and have two daughters, one grandchild, and one great grandchild.
 Though they were in church all their lives they never remember hearing a salvation message until adulthood.
 They were saved in 1970 through a Lay Witness Mission held at their church.
 After 11 years with Delta Air Lines, Larry resigned to follow God's call to be house parents at a Christian City Children's Home in metro Atlanta.
 Larry later served as principal of Atlanta Christian School in metro Atlanta.
 After a time God placed him back in market place ministry with Waffle House restaurants.
 Being evangelists at heart they loved this contact with the lost and had a wonderfully fruitful time ministering there.
 For 25 years while their children were growing up, and after, they have loved having lost, addicted, hurting people living with them.
 In 2000 God again called Larry out of market place ministry and they have joyfully served with ServantCARE since that time.
 They have ministered to or with missionaries onsite in Brazil, Italy two times, Switzerland, Sicily, Mexico three times, and Kenya three times, as well as many missionaries while stateside.
 Larry has served as an elder at Northside Community Church In Eufaula, Alabama since 1996.

 Jacob and Anna met and became best friends in middle school and began dating when Anna went to college.
 They were married in December 2009.
 Anna was saved at 12 and truly surrendered to the Lord at 19.
-Jacob was saved at 14 and completely surrendered to the Lord's calling at 21.
+Jacob was saved and completely surrendered to the Lord's calling at 21.
 Jacob graduated from Liberty University and Anna is a graduate of the University of Tennessee.
-Anna is a certified sign language interpreter.
-Jacob served as a youth pastor for 5 years, and they were both heavily involved in youth ministry since their dating years.
-Following this full-time ministry, Jacob was called to serve as a police officer in Birmingham, AL for many years.
-Now, called back to vocational ministry, they now both work for Praying Pelican Missions as a Missions Coordinator and as Assistant Directors for ServantCARE where they share the ministry as they speak in churches, with missionaries/pastors as well as host and minister at The Resting Place, a ServantCARE retreat center in southern Alabama.
-Their hearts are for missions and the local church worldwide - reaching the world with the Gospel and 'CARING for Those Who Serve'.
-One or both have served on mission trips in Mexico, Costa Rica, Belize, Jamaica, Kenya, Puerto Rico, North Africa, Amsterdam, Spain, and the U.S. Jacob and Anna have 2 children, Eric (adopted from Belize) and Eli (born in 2015).
+Jacob served as a youth pastor for 5 years, and then they transitioned into full-time ministry, leading short-term mission trips while caring for and encouraging local churches.
+Jacob was called to serve as a police officer in Birmingham, AL, for many years.
+Anna served with the mission organization for nine and a half years and is now full-time with ServantCARE as the Assistant Director.
+Jacob is now a Math teacher, coach, and Athletic Director at a local Christian school and serves as the Assistant Director with ServantCARE.
+They share the ministry of ServantCARE as they speak in churches and with missionaries/pastors.
+They also host and minister at The Resting Place, a ServantCARE Retreat Center in southern Alabama.
+Their hearts are for missions and the local Church worldwide - reaching the world with the Gospel and 'CARING for Those Who Serve'.
+One or both have served on mission trips in Mexico, Costa Rica, Belize, Jamaica, Kenya, Puerto Rico, North Africa, Amsterdam, Spain, and all around the U.S. Jacob and Anna have 2 children, Eric (adopted in Belize) and Eli (born 2015).

 Rod Varella became a Christian in 1975, at the age of 25 and entered the ministry in 1979.
 After receiving his Bachelor of Ministry degree at Florida Baptist College in 1982 and Master of Divinity at Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas in 1985, Rod taught high school Bible and coached at a Christian school for 13 years.
 Having a heart for missions, Rod has traveled to Haiti, The Marshall Islands, Peru, Jordan, Israel, two trips to Kenya, and two trips to Mexico to minister with and to missionaries.
 Rod has been the pastor of Son Light Fellowship in Eufaula, Alabama since September of 1997.
 Rod and his wife Dotty have five children and fifteen grandchildren and ten great grandchildren.